Women's voices at UN General Assembly few, but growing

 Dire predictions were not limited to the General Assembly.
 At a U.N.
 Security Council meeting Thursday, the high-level officials urged stepped-up action to address the security implications of climate change and make global warming a key part of all U.N. peacekeeping operations.
 They said warming is making the world less safe, pointing to Africa's conflict-plagued Sahel region and Syria and Iraq.

+North Korea, Myanmar and Afghanistan — all perennially but also lately much in the news — are expected to close out the final debate session Monday afternoon.
+It remains unclear who will represent Afghanistan, where the U.S.-backed government fell last month after American forces withdrew and a resurgent Taliban reclaimed power.

-Friday alone promises fireworks, with a slate of speakers from countries roiled by internal and external conflict.
+Friday alone promised fireworks, with a slate of speakers from countries roiled by internal and external conflict.

-The president of the ethnically divided Cyprus is scheduled to open the proceedings, soon followed by a Lebanon also riven by internal strife.
-The morning plenary will also see addresses from Palestinian President Mahmoud Abbas and the prime minister of Armenia, lambasted Thursday in Azerbaijan's speech in the aftermath of the Nagorno-Karabakh war.
+The president of ethnically divided Cyprus opened the proceedings Friday, followed by Lebanon, which is also riven by internal strife.

+"Taking stock of our declarations and decisions over time, I must confess that I feel — like many of you — a deep sense of disappointment," said Nicos Anastasiades, Cyprus' president.
+"A sense of disappointment because I witness a widening gap between words and deeds, between the auspicious declarations and commitments which are made and the results of the measures that we promise to deliver."